Motorola Slvr: Variants

+L7c (CDMA)

 Similar to the original Slvr, this CDMA version offers a Sprint or Motorola music player which can hold as many songs as the size of the memory card in the phone.
-It also features EvDO high speed data.
-Currently the phone is offered by Sprint, Claro, U.S. Cellular, MetroPCS, Cricket Communications, and a silver version for Verizon Wireless.
-It comes in silver(Verizon Only), black, and red (Sprint only).
+It also features EV-DO high speed data.
+The phone was offered in the US by Sprint (in red only), Claro, U.S. Cellular, MetroPCS, Cricket Communications, and a silver version for Verizon Wireless.
+The Verizon version, as with other phones from this carrier, prevent the sending of audio files via Bluetooth, although ringtones can be transferred using the BitPim software.
+The Slvr L7c was also offered in Venezuela by Movilnet.

 While Sprint's Music Store/Player ("powered by Groove Mobile") will list all songs on the SD card, it fails to play any that reside above the first 1 GB of space on the card, producing "Error M506".
 It also fails to play random tracks if some tracks have a long pathname (directory name length plus file name length), where "long" is approximately over 32 characters.

-Verizon's version specifically prevents you sending audio files to the phone via Bluetooth (OBEX).
-Ringtones can, however, be transferred using free software, called BitPim.